Can Guinea Pigs Eat Spinach? (How Much is Safe?)

 However, all guinea pigs have their own likes and dislikes, just like people.

-If your guinea pig just doesn’t like spinach, try things like arugula (rocket salad), swiss chard, collard greens, or watercress.
+If your guinea pig just doesn’t like spinach, you can try some other popular favorites like arugula (rocket salad), endive, cantaloupe, watermelon, collard greens, or watercress.

 Can Guinea Pigs Eat Spinach Stems?